waltherwj/AI-and-FEA-model/README.md

 ##### Tasks

 * Automate Geometry and Mesh Generation Step
+* Create script for generating mesh in Mechanical
   * Create script for generating model inside of Workbench
   * Create script for saving the geometry and mesh